grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/authentication.md

 ## Plugins that use RBAC

-If your plugin uses RBAC, you may want to write tests that verifies that certain plugin features are role-based. `@grafana/plugin-e2e` lets you define users with roles in the playwright config file.
+If your plugin uses RBAC, you may want to write tests that verify that certain plugin features are role-based. `@grafana/plugin-e2e` lets you define users with roles in the playwright config file.
 In the following example, a new user with the role `Viewer` is created in the `createViewerUserAndAuthenticate` setup project.
 In the next project, authentication state for the user with the viewer role is reused when running the tests.
 Note that tests that are specific for the `Viewer` role have been added to a dedicated `testDir`.

 ```ts title="playwright.config.ts"
 import { defineConfig, devices } from '@playwright/test';